-- 1. The performance will follow this order: Fight Song, Spirit Raising, and Performance Routine. - 2.
+- 1. Fight Song - 2.
+Spirit Raising - 3.
+Performance Routine - 1.
 All components for the dance team (Fight Song, Spirit Raising, and Performance Routine) cannot exceed 1 minute.
-If a component exceeds the 1-minute time limit, a penalty will be assessed. - 3.
+If a component exceeds the 1-minute time limit, a penalty will be assessed. - 2.
 Teams will be evaluated and scored on each Game Day Live component.
 Within each component, performances will be scored on synchronization, execution of motion and overall effect.
-In addition, other components that pertain specifically to each section will be judged. - 4.
-The overall time limit, including entrances and exits by all parties, as well as transitions, cannot exceed 5 minutes and 30 seconds (5:30) for both regionals and NDTC.
-Timing will begin with your fight song music, or any choreographed movement- whichever happens first. - 5.
+In addition, other components that pertain specifically to each section will be judged. - 3.
+The overall time limit, including entrances and exits by all parties, as well as transitions, cannot exceed 5 minutes (5:00) for both regionals and NDTC.
+Timing will begin with your fight song music, or any choreographed movement whichever happens first. - 4.
 Teams must show a clear separation between elements.
-Teams are highly encouraged to show spirited interaction as a clear transition. - 6.
+Teams are highly encouraged to show spirited interaction as a clear transition. - 5.
 Music may be either from the band or pre-recorded, however must follow the music guidelines as stated on 12.

-Game Day divisions are as follows:

-- Junior Game Day 12th grade and below 5-40 members - o Junior High and Junior Varsity teams interested in competing will do so in the Junior Division. - Varsity Game Day 7th 12th grades 5-40 members - All Varsity teams will compete in the Varsity division.
+Game Day divisions are as follows: - Junior Game Day 12th grade and below 5-40 members - o Junior High and Junior Varsity teams interested in competing will do so in the Junior Division. - Varsity Game Day 7th 12th grades 5-40 members - All Varsity teams will compete in the Varsity division.
 If a JV and Varsity team combine or share athletes for the Game Day Live division, they will compete as a Varsity team.